Skip to main content

 I asked Melvyn which record he recalled sold in volumes in its day?

-We had delivery of 100 a copies some I sent round the corner to the Walworth Rd shop.
-My cousin rang me up at the East Street Store part way through the morning said that he needed more. "
+we had delivery of 100 copies - some I sent round the corner to the Walworth Road shop.
+My cousin rang me up at the East Street store part-way through the morning and said that he needed more."

 Melvyn Samuels shop proprietor.